Rui-San/LAPR2_2023_2024/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - The application supports the management of green spaces in urban contexts.
 - All those who wish to use the application must be authenticated.
+- The application must provide a Green Spaces User Portal, allowing Green Spaces Users to make comments or report faults in parks and gardens.

 ## Usability